minkiml/OCIR-learning/README.md

 2. Manually set the path_ variable of line 32 in [cmapssformater.py](datasets/data_format/cmapssformater.py) to the path to the downloaded data in step 1.

-3. Running any of experiment scripts will automatrically run the formatting and saving the formatted data in a new data directory (cmpass_dataset folder) under datasets folder.
+3. Running any of experiment scripts will automatrically run the formatting and saving the formatted data in a new data directory ("cmpass_dataset" folder) under "datasets" folder.

 ## Running experiments
 There are 3 different sets of experimental scripts under this [folder](scripts)